Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

   - freetype.lib

 ## Source code
-Couple things will not really be described, because I think their names and/or their comments can explain simple, what they are.
+A couple functions/variables will not really be described, because I think their names and/or their comments can explain simple, what they are.
+The unit tests of a class will not really be described here, but their files will be added to the class's documentation.
+Any helper for the testing will be in the Test namespace.

 ### Namespaces
 - Learning2DEngine